Logo

 3. Cost overhead.
 Though the cloud model is considered to be cost-saving for enterprises, it adds complexity to controlling cloud spending.
 Enterprises now have to constantly compare prices for cloud services and keep a close eye on their current cloud expenses.
 Additionally, they have to reconsider their need for certain cloud services to avoid cloud sprawl.

-5. Performance inconsistencies.
+4. Performance inconsistencies.
 The performance of shared infrastructure depends on its server load and the number of users interacting with the service.
-That’s why going with smaller cloud vendors that have limited computing power may harm the performance of your products.
+That’s why going with smaller cloud vendors with limited computing power may harm the performance of your products.

-While some of these multi-cloud characteristics may be unavoidable, you can mitigate their effects on your organization by carefully planning the adoption of this model.
+While some of these multi-cloud characteristics may be unavoidable, you can mitigate their effects on your organization by carefully planning the adoption of a multi-cloud model.
 In the next section, we share several best practices to get the most out of multi-cloud adoption.

 How to prepare for multi-cloud adoption

 Experiencing all the advantages of the multi-cloud model while tackling its challenges isn’t an easy job.
-The following practices may help you run your heterogeneous infrastructure smoothly:
+At Apriorit, we have developed best practices to ensure our clients’ heterogeneous infrastructures run smoothly:

 1. Create a multi-cloud strategy.
-Take your time to develop a deliberate strategy for adopting multi-cloud computing.
-This stage may make the adoption process longer but will save you lots of time and effort on managing your infrastructure in the future.
+The first step we take at Apriorit is creating a deliberate strategy for adopting multi-cloud computing.
+This step may make the adoption process longer but will save you lots of time and effort in managing your infrastructure in the future.
 Usually, a multi-cloud strategy defines the following:

 • Migration plans to transfer data from the current environment to multiple cloud environments